 5. Set Travel Goals

 As with anything in life, setting goals puts you on a path to achieving it.
+Having a dollar amount you are shooting for in your travel bank account or having a destination and travel date set in your mind really helps give you something tangible to work towards.
 You will be surprised at how quickly setting a travel goal will take it from just a dream to a reality.
+Before you know it, that travel bank account will really be growing!

-Setting a target date for your trip will help you visualize it actually happening, and will help you save even quicker.
+Setting a target date for your trip will also help you visualize it actually happening, and will help you to make those prioritizing decisions to save even quicker.
 So write it on your calendar, and plan for the time off of work; this will make it seem real.
+That way when you are out at the store and you see that item on sale that you are tempted to buy, you can think “hmmm…these new pair of shoes, or tickets to that Broadway show in NYC this Fall?”

 Perhaps you want to take a trip to Europe next year, or take the family to Disneyland.
 Do some research to find out about how much that trip will cost, then start working toward it!
 For example, when Josh and I knew we would be going to Asia last January, we were super strict about our budget during the months leading up to the trip.